skaija/susan-testing/Test/APIs/3-map-api/background-map/index.md

 ![hsl-map-style](http://api.digitransit.fi/hsl-map/16/37311/18963@2x.png)

-### Replacing hsl-map by hsl-map-sv in the url you can get map tiles with Swedish names
+### Replacing hsl-map by hsl-map-sv in the url you can get the map tiles with Swedish names

 > https://digitransit-prod-cdn-origin.azureedge.net/map/v1/hsl-map-sv/16/37313/18958.png

-### Display map using Leaflet
+### Display map using a leaflet

-Here is a quick example that uses [Leaflet](http://leafletjs.com/) to display scrollable map.
+Here is a quick example that uses a [Leaflet](http://leafletjs.com/) to display scrollable map.

 ``` html
 <!doctype html>